-There is countless research surrounding low back pain and the golfer.
-Many studies suggest many causes and theories as to what can be causing low back pain.
-In this article I want to draw attention to research that suggests more rare or lesser known causes of your golfer’s low back pain.
+There are many research articles surrounding low back pain and the golfer.
+Many studies suggest many causes and theories as to what can be causing the low back pain many golfers suffer from.
+In this article I want to draw attention to research that suggests a more rare or lesser known cause of your golfer’s low back pain.
 Spinal ligaments.
+It may be why your game and you continue to suffer despite many treatments, many remedies, and a lot of reduced time on the course.

 Is it always the golf swing?
 Higher average club head speed and low back pain